JoeyZhang22/Metronerm/README.md

 ```

 ### Building Metronerm
 `The CMakeLists.txt in this project is created for MacOs.
-If you are on Linux or Windows, you will need to ensure that you specify your local path to your Libao library.`
+If you are on Linux or Windows, please specify the local path to your Libao library and update the CMakeLists.txt file before building.`
 Once you have the prerequisites, you are ready to build your own copy of Metronerm:
 ```bash
 cmake .